govindKAG/vim-notes/vim notes.md

 ## movement and editing

-- use w and e to move by words instead of characters. w moves to the beginning of the next word and e to the end of the next word
+- use w and e to move by words instead of characters. w moves to the beginning of the next word and e to the end of the current word

 - moving the screen instead of the cursor can be useful.